LiveDuo/destack/README.md

 # How this project came to existence

-This project was nothing that was planned and design in depth in advance.
-Instead it was evolved out of the need and enjoyment of using some amazing tools and prototype quickly.
-These projects heavily improved my developer life and a few of my friends'.
+This project evolved out of the need to prototype quickly, maintain ownership of the generated pages and be compatible with serverless JAM-stack frameworks.

-> Next.js 🅧 ➕ Tailwind CSS 🍃 ➕ Craft.js 🧶 = 💣💣
+> Next.js 🅧 ➕ Tailwind CSS 🍃 = 💣💣

 Please go and show these projects some love (⭐️).